How to Naturally Lighten Your Hair

 - Add the half cup of non-alcoholic beer.

-- Stir this well and then add the juice from half a lemon.
+- Stir this well and then add the lemon juice.
 It’s easy!

 - Apply this treatment to wet hair using a deep massage.
 Cover your hair for 20 minutes and then shampoo and condition normally.
 You’ll love the results.